realtime-fmri-blog/gh-pages-blog/user-manual.md

 ---
 layout : page
 title : User Manual
-subtitle : Obviously a work in progress order : 1
+subtitle : How to post issues and other interesting things... order : 1
 ---